 Main effort of teacher of languages is to persuade learner to find motifs of why he/she should exercise some efforts in order to progress in his/her attempts to acquire sought-after skills in particular language usage.
 In not so ancient times (before oil was pumped from beneath earth in great amounts) ancient languages were taught exceedingly by successful motivations for hard work necessary for language digestion.
 We have beautiful examples of this not far past, see Hale's article [5].
 Methods suggested in this article seam incredibly drastic for present times, and nowadays we have computers (!!!) to make all effort easer and most easily surmountable.
 Computers we mention because they have great impact on all what concerns language teaching nowadays.
-But computer may be ranked as negative aspect too and in many senses as well, as we know.
-What we want to get from learner of language, it is his/her attention, and not only attention, but even effort, and not only simply effort, but superhuman effort, effort as if necessary for insurmountable hardship from side of human being.
+But computer may be ranked as a negative aspect too and in many senses in addition, as we know.
+What we want to get from a learner of a language, it is his/her attention, and not only an attention, but even an effort, and not only a simply effort, but a superhuman effort, effort as if necessary for an insurmountable hardship from the side of a human being.